petk/php-build-system/README.md

 ### 7.2.
 Build requirements

-Before being able to built PHP on Linux and other \*nix systems, there are some 3rd party requirements that need to be installed:
+Before being able to built PHP on Linux and other \*nix systems, there are some 3rd party requirements that need to be installed.
+Note that these names differ from system to system.
+Here, a simplifed names are used.
+For building PHP from source, you will need a library with development files.
+Such libraries are packaged with names of `libfoo-dev`, `libfoo-devel`, or similar.
+For example, for the `libzip` library below, install the `libzip-dev` (or `libzip-devel`) package.

 Required:

 * autoconf
 * make
-* bison
-* re2c
 * gcc
 * g++
 * pkg-config
 * libxml
 * libsqlite3

+Additionally required when building from Git repository source code:

+* bison
+* re2c

 Optional: